onomatopeia/alphamoon/docs/training.rst

 10. Learn image embeddings by training the Triplet Model
 11. Train the k-NN classifier for various k and choose k for which F1 is maximized

+   Odd numbers between 1 and 15 were used for evaluation.
+Even numbers were not considered, since by rule they yielded worse results than surrounding odd numbers (the majority vote is undetermined if votes split 50:50 among an even number of voters).
+Numbers higher than 15 were not considered as they yielded numerical error indicating that such higher numbers might generate unstable or undetermined results.

 12. Save the resulting model to a file

 Point 3 was skipped in the training of the final model.